khanlou/SKBounceAnimation/README.md

 * Two-axis animation: Using a keypath like `position`, `SKBounceAnimation` will generate a path, and your layer will follow it.
 * Size: Using the `bounds` keypath, we can make the size increase.
 The center of the size increase is determined by `anchorPoint`, which can be moved.
 It defaults to the center of the layer
 * Color: I have no idea why anyone would want to bounce a color animation, but I was feeling whimsical, so I added support for this as well.
 * Scale: Using a `CATransform3D` struct and the `transform` keypath, we can scale objects.
 This is very useful to create an effect like UIAlerts bouncing in.
+The `anchorPoint` also judges how this effect happens.
 * Scale & Rotate: Using multiple CATransform3Ds on top of each other, we can do super weird effects like scale and rotating.
 They look really cool.
 * Rect: The last demo creates two `SKBounceAnimations` with two different `keyPath`s (`position` and `bounds`) but attaches them to the same layer.
 The effect looks like a `frame` animation.

 ## Future work

 `SKBounceAnimation` doesn’t support the `byValue` property yet.
-I also would like to add a property like `stretchAndBounceBack`.